Good Old-Fashioned Dilly Beans Canning Recipe

 I found myself drawn to the jar time and again throughout the day and enjoying the crunchy, vinegary, and intensely flavored dilly beans.

 Dilly beans are one of the easiest canning recipes.
-Because you are pickling the beans, all you need is a water bath canner to preserve the jars.
+Because you are pickling the beans, all you need is a large pot or water bath canner to preserve the jars.

-Serve dilly beans as a side dish as you would pickles, layer them into sandwiches, or include on a charcuterie board or antipasto platters.
-Of course, whenever you have a craving, go ahead and snack on dilly beans right out of the jar.
+Serve dilly beans as a side dish as you would pickles, layer them into sandwiches, or add them to charcuterie boards and antipasto platters.
+Of course, whenever you have a craving, go ahead and snack on them right out of the jar.

 Tips for Making Dilly Beans